Brachiacantha barberi

 Brachiacantha barberi, or Barber's lady beetle, is a species of lady beetle in the family Coccinellidae.
-It is found in North America, where it has been recorded from Texas.
+It is found from south-eastern North America (where it has been recorded from Texas) to Costa Rica.

 Description

 Adults reach a length of about 3.30 mm (males) and 3.10 mm (females).
 The have a yellow head.
 The pronotum is black with a reddish yellow anterior border and lateral area.
 The elytron is black with a yellow apical spot, median band and humeral spot.

 Etymology

 This species is named for H. S. Barber.